SidRoberts/centum/docs/components/router/middlewares.md

 (The `App\Auth` class is not shown and is just used as an example.)

 When creating the Group in the Router, we simply assign the first parameter as a `MiddlewareInterface` object.
+This will make the Router automatically run the Middleware before matching any of the group's routes.
-We can also use [`Centum\Router\Middleware\InverseMiddleware`](https://github.com/SidRoberts/centum/blob/main/src/Router/Middleware/InverseMiddleware.php) to inverse the result of an existing Middleware so that one Middleware can be used for opposing Groups:
+We can also use [`Centum\Router\Middleware\InverseMiddleware`](https://github.com/SidRoberts/centum/blob/main/src/Router/Middleware/InverseMiddleware.php) to inverse the result of an existing Middleware so that one Middleware can be used for opposing Groups.
+This helps keep the code clean because you don’t need to write two separate Middlewares for opposite conditions.

 ```php
 use App\Web\Middlewares\IsUserMiddleware;